drvrjsh/drvrjsh/README.md

 <!--Projects-->
 <h2> Projects & Work </h2>
 <p> One of my recent, most notable creations would be a URL Shortener using Python - which I also did a demo and explanation of on my YouTube channel.
 I am currently working on "Dirview" (a file manager), a <b> MASSIVE </b> project that will use basically all the skills I've learned so far.
-Aside from that, my portfolio is constantly being developed, along with a personal website, just so that things can get a little more organized. </p>
+Aside from that, my portfolio is constantly being developed, along with a personal website, just so that things can get a little bit more organized. </p>

 <p> Most of my projects are licensed under the <a href="https://www.gnu.org/licenses/gpl-3.0.en.html"> GNU GPL License v3.0 </a>, meaning that closed-source version distribution is PROHIBITED.
 I would also prefer if you would email me prior to making a remake, modifying or distributing my projects for external usage. </p>